BrainPad/cliboa/docs/additional_etl_modules.md

 ## Example
 ```
-# path of modules which put in a commnon directory
+# path of modules which put in a common directory
 COMMON_CUSTOM_CLASSES = [
     '$module_name.$class_name'
 ]